jessiemar-mar/jessiemar-portfolio/final-project-part-two.md

 _List any references you used here._

 ## AI acknowledgements
+Uase of ChatGPT:
-I used ChatGPT to help refine my interview questions and suggest additional questions for consideration.
-I also used ChatGPT to improve the fluency and clarity of the HubSpot persona I initially generated.
+- Refine my interview questions and suggest additional ones.
+- Improve the fluency and clarity of the HubSpot persona I drafted.
+- Identify additional research insights I hadn’t considered.

 I used Gemini to generate the profile image for my persona.